mulaabtamhs/statistik/book/intro.md

-# Statistics and Data Science
+# Statistics and Data Science new

 This is the start of a book for a graduate-level course at NYU Physics titled *Statistics and Data Science*.